 Many people can’t wait to dive back into life as they knew it before the pandemic hit.
 Some are already making plans for parties, events, and vacations.
 Although they may be ready, that doesn’t mean you have to jump right into situations that make you feel uneasy.
 Being socially isolated for an extended period of time may leave you feeling “out of practice” or unsure of how to interact when you’re with other people.
 To get used to more social contact, start by meeting up with just one or two people that you feel most comfortable with and trust.
 Over time, you can build your confidence so attending a big end-of-summer party won’t seem so daunting.

 Besides taking the time to ease back into social situations, there are other ways to overcome the negative feelings associated with social anxiety disorder.
 First, learn to acknowledge your feelings of fear and anxiety.
 There’s nothing to be embarrassed about, and there are many other people who feel the same way you do.
 Self-acceptance can help you feel a sense of freedom and control.
 Second, don’t feel as though you are all alone in your struggle to cope with social situations.
-Seeking help from an anxiety therapist can be very effective in helping you learn to break free from the negative thought patterns that fuel your anxiety.
+Seeking help from an anxiety psychologist can be very effective in helping you learn to break free from the negative thought patterns that fuel your anxiety.

 If you’re looking for an anxiety psychologist in Los Angeles, Beverly Hills, West Hollywood, Brentwood, or the surrounding area, please call Blair Wellness Group at 310.999.4996 to schedule an appointment.